Gayle McLaughlin

 Gayle McLaughlin (born 1952) is an American politician from Richmond, California.
 She was first elected to the Richmond City Council in 2004 when she was a member of the Green Party of California.
 She won two consecutive four-year terms as the city's mayor in 2006 and 2010.
 After reaching the mayoral term limit, she was reelected to the City Council in 2014.
 In June 2017, she announced her candidacy for lieutenant governor of California in the 2018 election.

 McLaughlin's election in 2006 made Richmond the largest U.S. city led by a Green Party member.
 She has advocated for a minimum wage increase and a plan to forcibly appropriate foreclosed home mortgages from banks.
 She has led an ongoing effort to restrict the municipal influence of Richmond's largest employer, the Chevron Corporation, and to refashion its environmental obligations.

 Early life and education

 McLaughlin was born into a working class family in Chicago.
 The middle child of five daughters, her father was a union carpenter and her mother was a factory worker and housewife.

 During the 1980s, McLaughlin was an activist with the Central American solidarity movement and a steering committee member of CISPES (Committee In Solidarity with the People of El Salvador).
-She also played an role in the North Star Network, a national networking effort to unite progressives, and in coalition-building efforts with Rainbow/PUSH.
+She also played a role in the North Star Network, a national networking effort to unite progressives, and in coalition-building efforts with Rainbow/PUSH.

 McLaughlin earned a Bachelor of Science degree in psychology from Bridgewater State University and took graduate courses in psychology and education at Rhode Island College and UC Berkeley Extension.